-The tax account for the year showed a nil charge of the year (2021: £nil).
-Surpluses from the core rental business are exempt from tax as the Group has charitable status.
-Generally, where activities are taxable, they are undertaken by subsidiaries who gift aid the surplus to the Group, and the Group invests these tax savings to subsidise the development of affordable homes.
-During the year gift aid payments of £16.3m (2021: £10m) were made within the Group to subsidise the development of affordable homes.
+Tax receivable of £43k (2021: Nil) is in respect of an adjustment to the prior year.
+Surpluses from the core rental business are exempt from tax as MHT has charitable status.
+Generally, where taxable activities are undertaken in other entities, the intention is to gift aid any surplus to MHT, which invests these tax savings to subsidise the development of affordable homes.
+During the year £16.3m (2021: £10.0m) of gift aid was received from entities within the MTVH Group.